frasertweedale/notes-redhat/design/freeipa-rfc2818.rst

 - For hosts and services, the CN, if present, is appended to the list of *DNS names*.

-- For each dNSName in the subjectAltName extension, in addition to the existing checks, append the value to the list of *DNS names*.
+- For each dNSName in the subjectAltName extension, ensure that the name corresponds to a principal that is *managed by* the target principal, then append the name to the list of *DNS names*.

-- For hosts and services, after processing of the SAN extension is complete, ensure that one element of the *DNS names* list matches the principal name.
+- For hosts and services, after processing of the SAN extension is complete, ensure that one name in the *DNS names* list matches the target principal.
+This is to prevent issuance of a certificate that omits the target principal.

 Wildcard certificates